 In an average home, leaky ducts can waste hundreds of dollars in heating and cooling each year.

-In fact, leaky ductwork often accounts for 10 to 30 percent of total energy costs.
 If the duct leakage is 20% of the total airflow, the efficiency of a cooling system can drop by 50%.
 Heating efficiency is similarly affected.
 Duct leakage also lowers heating and cooling capacity, and can shorten equipment life.
 Many comfort complaints in homes are due to the efficiency-robbing effects of leaky ductwork.

 While the increase in energy costs is significant, protecting health and safety is of equal importance.
 Ducts are usually located in the attic, crawl space or basement.
 If the return ducts leak, they draw air from these areas directly into the home.
 This air can be contaminated with dust, mold, excess humidity, and potential toxins like radon, and pesticides sprayed to control termites and carpenter ants.
 If the leaks are bad enough, they create lower pressure inside the living space, further drawing in contaminants.